New York Pass and tourist cards: complete guide 2026

 With three attractions visited, we would pay about $120 in entrance fees.
 Although, choosing the most famous and expensive ones, we would spend far more.

-For whom is the Explorer Pass indicated?
+For whom is the Explorer Pass recommended?

 - When a light or selective itinerary is desired, with a maximum of 10 attractions, because of personal choice or limited time